nikumar1206/chaiwala_backend/README.md

     - will eventually need to a db migration
 - keep ingredients list, call it required ingredients or something as just list[str], nothing in DB for now
 - add tea types
+- im actually not a big fan of these logging. for the context key. lets remove and just make them constants elsewhere
 ```go

 type TeaType int